The College of Lib Arts & Sci

-John Murray is a graduate student interested in Paleolithic archaeology, paleoanthropology, hominin behavioral variability, lithic technology, experimental archaeology, human-environment interaction, Niche Construction Theory, and the interaction between Neanderthals and Homo sapiens.
+John Murray is a graduate student interested in paleoanthropology, hominin behavioral variability, lithic technology, experimental archaeology, human-environment interaction, and the extended evolutionary synthesis.

 2017 - M.A., Anthropology, and Graduate Certificate in Learning and Teaching in Higher Education, University of Victoria